 Origin brings the same set of plans to the table in Sydney, but with varying discounts, detailed below.
 Origin also offers GreenPower plans with the published rates identical to those listed for Victoria.

 - Origin Maximiser: Customers on this plan receive all their bills and correspondence by email and will have their bills direct debited.
-In return, they will receive a 15% discount off usage charges.
+In return, they will receive a 22% discount off usage charges.
+For a limited time, customers who sign up to the Maximiser online receive a bonus 2% discount for a total of 24%.
 This discount applies for 12 months and there are no exit fees for early termination.

 - Origin Saver: This is another variable rate electricity plan with a 12 month benefit period.
 Customers who pay their bills on time will receive a 13% discount off usage costs.
 Additionally there are no exit fees and you can manage your account online.